Users select entities, sources, or datasets to add to My Cart for use in the following actions:

 Publish to Qlik Sense

-Publish to Qlik Sense: exports non-QVD entities and QVDs to a configured instance of Qlik Sense.
-Publish to Qlik Sense Logs are available by selecting the Logs button on this option in the dropdown from My Cart.
+Publish to Qlik Sense creates (or updates) an app in Qlik Sense using either imported QVD or non-QVD entities.
+Publish to Qlik Sense logs are available by selecting the Logs button on this option in the dropdown from My Cart.

-Users are able to choose one or more entities in either Catalog (by selecting cart icons on QVD tiles of interest), or Discover by selecting or multi-selecting the source or entity row(s) then Add to Cart [or Datasets then (actions) and Publish to Qlik Sense].
+Users are able to choose one or more entities in either Catalog (by selecting cart icons on entity tiles of interest), or Discover by selecting or multi-selecting the source or entity row(s) then Add to Cart [or Datasets then (the gear icon) actions and Publish to Qlik Sense].
 Multi-selection in Discover or Catalog will place entities in the cart from where users can Take Action to choose a destination for the selected entities.
 This section will focus on Publish to Qlik Sense options.
 Hover over My Cart in the top navigation bar to view possible actions from My Cart.